 - Track down some flamingos.

-- Hire a car and road trip around the island.
+- Hire a car and drive around the island.